-The purpose of this series of SQF Guidance Documents is to assist suppliers with designing, developing, documenting, implementing and maintaining an SQF System using the SQF Code, edition 8.1, and to assist SQF registered auditors in auditing the SQF Code, edition 8.1.
+The purpose of this series of SQF Guidance Documents is to assist sites with designing, developing, documenting, implementing and maintaining an SQF System using the SQF Code and to assist SQF registered auditors in auditing the SQF Code.

 The relevant Code version number is identified in the document header.
-Terms used in this document are defined in Appendix 2: Glossary of the SQF Code, edition 8.1.
+Terms used in this document are defined in Appendix 2: Glossary of the SQF Code.

 This particular guide covers the requirements of Module 2: SQF System Elements.
-All sites seeking certification to the SQF Code, edition 8 must document, implement and maintain module 2 of the SQF Code, irrespective of their industry sector.
+All sites seeking certification to the SQF Code must document, implement and maintain module 2.